agn-7/tweet-getter/README.md

-# Emotion Detection based on Context
+# Emotion Detection Based on Context

 This is a repository in order to detect emotions based on context and text using a deep neural network approach.